letsfae/FaeMap-Frontend/README.md

 // Typically, any class can be used here. class YourFirstClass: UIViewController {
-    // Declare your delegate to initialize protocol here var delegate: FirstViewControllerDelegate? // Use "?" to prevent bug occurring }
+    // Declare your delegate to initialize protocol here weak var delegate: FirstViewControllerDelegate? // Use "?" to prevent bug occurring }
 ```
 Second, add protocol to the class that will execute the protocol function, "someFunction" for this example.